eradiate/eradiate/docs/rst/user_guide/data/intro.rst

 Most data sets used and produced by Eradiate are stored in the `NetCDF format <https://www.unidata.ucar.edu/software/netcdf/>`_.
-Eradiate interacts with these data using the `xarray <https://xarray.pydata.org/>`_ library, whose data model is based on NetCDF. xarray provides a comprehensive, robust and convenient interface to read, write, manipulate and visualise NetCDF data.
+Eradiate interacts with these data using the `xarray <https://xarray.pydata.org/>`_ library, whose data model is based on NetCDF.
+Xarray provides a comprehensive, robust and convenient interface to read, write, manipulate and visualise NetCDF data.